rixx/books.rixx.de/data/reviews/hannu-rajaniemi/the-quantum-thief/index.md

   text: Another fast-paced fun heist story with strong world-building, the same energy
     just in fantasy.
 - book: roger-zelazny/lord-of-light
-  text: If you want more of the space trickster vibe – the protagonists feel very similar.
+  text: If you want more of the space trickster vibe – the protagonists feel very similar, and both have to deal with body transfers.
 review:
   date_read:
   - 2020-08-17